Luko22/LaudoMobile/README.md

   1.4: Uploading simple iterated code

-Step 2: Making it controllable
+Step 2: Make it drivable tethered

-  2.1: control it tethered
+  2.1: attach joystick

-  2.2: make it wireless
+  2.2: make it responsive

-  2.3: make it responsive
+  2.3: make it drivable

+Step 3: Make it wirelessly drivable

+  3.1: pick and use wireless communication medium

+  3.2: Create controller

+  3.3: allow controller ot transmit and vehicle to receive

-Step 3: giving it senses
+Step 4: giving it senses

-  3.1: spacial awareness and obstacle detection
+  4.1: spacial awareness and obstacle detection

-  3.2: environmental awareness
+  4.2: environmental awareness

-  3.3: visual awareness
+  4.3: visual awareness

-  3.4: making it multiaxially drivable
+  4.4: making it multiaxially drivable

 Step 4: gíving it autonomy